There were 501,629 cases in the week ending March 31, a 17% drop from the week before.

-Here are the neighbourhoods across the Harrogate district with the highest case rates.
+Here are the neighbourhoods in the Harrogate district with the highest case rates right now.

 Source: UK Government - https://coronavirus.data.gov.uk/